ietf-wg-cellar/flac-specification/flac.md

 The partition order MUST be so that the block size is evenly divisible by the number of partitions.
 This means for example that for all odd block sizes, only partition order 0 is allowed.
 The partition order also MUST be so that the (block size >> partition order) is larger than the predictor order.
 This means for example that with a block size of 4096 and a predictor order of 4, partition order cannot be larger than 9.

 Each partition starts with a parameter.
-In case the coded residual of a subframe is one with 4-bit Rice parameters (see table at the start of this section), the first 4 bits of each partition are either a Rice parameter or an escape code.
+If the coded residual of a subframe is one with 4-bit Rice parameters (see table at the start of this section), the first 4 bits of each partition are either a Rice parameter or an escape code.
 These 4 bits indicate an escape code if they are 0b1111, otherwise they contain the Rice parameter as an unsigned number.
-In case the coded residual of the current subframe is one with 5-bit Rice parameters, the first 5 bits of each partition indicate an escape code if they are 0b11111, otherwise they contain the Rice parameter as an unsigned number as well.
+If the coded residual of the current subframe is one with 5-bit Rice parameters, the first 5 bits of each partition indicate an escape code if they are 0b11111, otherwise they contain the Rice parameter as an unsigned number as well.

 #### Escaped partition

-In case an escape code was used, the partition does not contain a variable-length Rice coded residual, but a fixed-length unencoded residual.
+If an escape code was used, the partition does not contain a variable-length Rice coded residual, but a fixed-length unencoded residual.
 Directly following the escape code are 5 bits containing the number of bits with which each residual sample is stored, as an unsigned number.
 The residual samples themselves are stored signed two's complement.
 For example, when a partition is escaped and each residual sample is stored with 3 bits, the number -1 is represented as 0b111.

 Note that it is possible that the number of bits with which each sample is stored is 0, which means all residual samples in that partition have a value of 0 and that no bits are used to store the samples.
 In that case, the partition contains nothing except the escape code and 0b00000.

 #### Rice code

-In case a Rice parameter was provided for a certain partition, that partition contains a Rice coded residual.
+If a Rice parameter was provided for a certain partition, that partition contains a Rice coded residual.
 The residual samples, which are signed numbers, are represented by unsigned numbers in the Rice code.
 For positive numbers, the representation is the number doubled, for negative numbers, the representation is the number multiplied by -2 and has 1 subtracted.
 This representation of signed numbers is also known as zigzag encoding and the zigzag encoded residual is called the folded residual.

 Each folded residual sample is then split in two parts, a most significant part and a least significant part.
 The Rice parameter at the start of each partition determines where that split lies: it is the number of bits in the least significant part.
 Each residual sample is then stored by coding the most significant part unary followed by the least significant part binary.